wp-cool-tools/recent-posts-widget-with-thumbnails/README.txt

 = 7.1.0 =
 * Added feature for post order and sorting (feature request: https://wordpress.org/support/topic/sort-posts-by-title/)
+* Added class `.rpwwt-post-excerpt-more` for the "more" text following the excerpt. (feature request: https://wordpress.org/support/topic/class-for-more-sign/)
-* moved language files to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/recent-posts-widget-with-thumbnails/).
+* Moved language files to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/recent-posts-widget-with-thumbnails/).
 So, please contribute as a translator to make Recent Posts Widget With Thumbnails available in more and more languages.
 * Compatibility with WordPress 5.8

 = 7.0.3 =